 - Prenatal vitamins and nutrition.
 It is important to ensure that you are getting adequate amounts of some vitamins before becoming pregnant.
 At this time we can also prescribe a prenatal vitamin for you.
 It is ideal to start taking the vitamin 3 months prior to becoming pregnant.

 - Folic Acid (folate): Ideally, you should start taking at least 800 micrograms (mcg) or 0.8 milligrams (mg) of folic acid before conceiving.
 All prenatal vitamins contain this amount of folic acid.
 This helps prevent Neural Tube Defects (NTD), a spine-development defect of the fetus.
 There is also new research suggesting that this decreases risks of abnormal development of the fetus’ heart as well.

-- Vitamin D, Calcium Iron, and Omega-3 fatty acids are also important in pregnancy for both you and your baby.
+- Eating healthy foods during pregnancy that include Vitamin D, Calcium Iron, and Omega-3 fatty acids are also important for both you and your baby.

 - Vaccination history and immunity.
 We generally recommend laboratory testing to determine your blood type and whether or not you are immune to certain illness which can affect pregnancy like rubella (German measles) and varicella (Chicken pox).

 Carrier screening for genetic disorders is available at your preconception appointment.
 Preconception is a great time to consider carrier screening.
 Please inform your health care provider if you or your partner have a personal or family history of birth defects or genetic disorders.
 Please call your insurance provider to see if genetic counseling appointments are covered under your plan.